 Being pregnant.
 It’s such a wonderful time in not just the lucky woman in questions life, but for everyone.
 There’s something about the beauty and amazing-ness of creating and supporting new life to grow that still gives me goosebumps.
 Being around a woman who is pregnant reminds us that we were someone’s baby once and that the circle of life is a part of all of us.
 However, sometimes we either forget, don’t know or haven’t been around someone who is pregnant for a long time.
 This article is dedicated to you.
 Here’s a heads up on what you can do to make a pregnant mum feel phenomenal.
 She’ll thank you for it!

-- Be aware of physical contact and space – some woman crave touch when they’re pregnant, others despise it.
+- Be aware of physical contact and space – some women crave touch when they’re pregnant, others despise it.
 Just because she has a wonderful, big belly with the most amazing little baby inside doesn’t mean that it or any other part of her body is public property.
-Always asks to touch a baby bump and take cues from her.
+Always ask to touch a baby bump and take cues from her.
 If she’s complaining about being hot, then it’s probably not the best idea to sit super close.
 Be aware of her space.

 - Read between the lines – kind of similar to point number 4.
 If she mentions something (like a cup of tea or a drink of water), she’s probably wanting one but might be too tired, too poorly or just too comfortable (finally) to go and make one.
 Be a hero and go and do it for her.
 She’ll remember your kindness and return it 10 fold when she can.